thegraphnetwork/EpiGraphHub/.github/ISSUE_TEMPLATE/bug_report.md

----
-name: Bug report
+name: 🐞 Bug report
-about: Create a report to help us improve
+description: Create a report to help us improve
-title: "[BUG]"
+title: "[BUG] <title>"
+labels: [Bug]
+body:
+- type: checkboxes
+  attributes:
+    label: Is there an existing issue for this?
+    description: Please search to see if an issue already exists for the bug you encountered.
+    options:
+    - label: I have searched the existing issues
+      required: true
+- type: textarea
+  attributes:
-labels: bug
+    label: Describe the bug
-assignees: ''

----

-**Describe the bug**
-A clear and concise description of what the bug is.
+    description: A clear and concise description of what the bug is.

-**To Reproduce**
+  validations:
+    required: false
+- type: textarea
+  attributes:
+    label: To Reproduce
+    description: |
         Steps to reproduce the behavior:
           1. Go to '...'
           2. Click on '....'
           3. Scroll down to '....'
           4. See error

-**Expected behavior**
+    required: true
+- type: textarea
+  attributes:
+   label: Expected behavior
+   description: A clear and concise description of what you expected to happen.
+   required: true
+- type: textarea
+  attributes:
+   label: Screenshots
+   description: A clear and concise description of what you expected to happen.
+   required: false
+- type: textarea
+  attributes:
+   label: Screenshots
-A clear and concise description of what you expected to happen.
+   description: A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**
- - OS: [e.g. iOS]
+   required: false
+- type: textarea
+  attributes:
+    label: Desktop
+    description: |
+      examples:
+        - **Device**: iPhone12
+        - **OS**: Ubuntu 20.04, iOS
- - Browser [e.g. chrome, safari]
+        - **Browser**: chrome, safari
+        - **version**: 22
+    value: |
+        - Device
+        - OS:
- - Version [e.g. 22]
+        - Browser:

-**Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
+        - Version:
+- type: textarea
+  attributes:
+    label: Smartphone
+    description: |
+      examples:
+        - **OS**: Ubuntu 20.04, iOS
+        - **Browser**: chrome, safari
+        - **version**: 22
+    value: |
- - OS: [e.g. iOS8.1]
+        - OS:
- - Browser [e.g. stock browser, safari]
+        - Browser:
- - Version [e.g. 22]
+        - Version:

-**Additional context**
+- type: textarea
+ attributes:
+   label: Additional context
-Add any other context about the problem here.
+   description: Add any other context about the problem here.
+   required: false